ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 ``pytest``.
 Tests will also be run automatically by `CircleCI <https://circleci.com/gh/ESMValGroup/ESMValTool>`__.

-These automated checks are run automatically when you add new commits to your PR.
+These automated checks are run automatically when you add new commits to your pull request.
-They appear at the bottom of the PR.
+They appear at the bottom of the pull request.
 Click on `Details` for more information

 Code style